-PM Lee Hsien Loong reshuffles Cabinet: 4G leaders now helming two-thirds of ministries
+Cabinet reshuffle: PM Lee Hsien Loong says leadership transition well under way, as 4G leaders come to the fore

 The Education Ministry will now come under one person.
 Current Education Minister Ong Ye Kung, 48, who is in charge of higher education and skills, will now be responsible for the whole ministry.
 He will relinquish his appointment as Second Minister for Defence.

-His fellow Education Minister Ng Chee Meng, 49, who oversaw schools, will be appointed Minister in PMO, in line with an earlier announcement that he will be moving to the labour movement.
+His fellow Education Minister Ng Chee Meng, 49, who oversaw schools, will be appointed Minister in the PMO, in line with an earlier announcement that he will be moving to the labour movement.

 Overall, the new Cabinet will be a slightly more youthful one.
 Its average age will be 55, down from the current 56.